meltano/meltano/docs/src/_contribute/prerequisites.md

 # Bundle the Meltano UI into the `meltano` package
 make bundle

+# Obtain a shell in the poetry created virtual environment
+poetry shell
 ```

-Meltano is now installed and available at `meltano`, as long as you remain in your virtual environment defined by poetry!
+Meltano is now installed and available at `meltano`, as long as you remain in your virtual environment that you access
-If you're using VSCode to manage the terminal, you can update the interpreter to always use poetry so all meltano commands work as you expect.
+via `poetry shell`!
+Most editor's like [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/)
+can also be configured to detect and make use of virtualenv's, or even be configured to use poetry directly.
+That allows
+meltano commands to work as you expect in editor based terminals, and is also typically required to enable advanced
+editors features (debugging, code hints, etc).

-You can also run meltano by prefixing all commands with `poetry run meltano...` if you're running outside of the poetry-defined virtual environment.
+You can also run meltano outside of an activated virtualenv by prefixing all commands with `poetry run` , e.g.
+`poetry run meltano...`.

+Note that for users who are using pyenv with the [virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv) you will
+likely not need to prefix the commands with `poetry` as poetry will default to using the pyenv activated virtual
+environment.

 This means that you're ready to start Meltano CLI development.
 For API and UI development, read on.